marialitovchenko/Set-up-of-AWS-Batch-for-Nextflow-via-AWS-CLI/README.md

 users/profiles with privileges to create users, user groups, security groups, ec2 instances, computing environments and job queues.

+> Important note: All **EC2 instances** created by scripts will be **public**, i.e. accessible to the outside Internet.
+Please be careful and do not put sensitive information on them.

 # Step 1: create the custom AMI
 ![schema](nextflow-and-aws-batch.webp "Nextflow on AWS Batch schema") The image is taken from [here](https://seqera.io/blog/nextflow-and-aws-batch-inside-the-integration-part-1-of-3/).